| The

 | To

-me, personally, I will know that the work is done
+me, personally, I will know that this work is well underway

 when I see XANADU coming to life.
 The